Trusting in the Blood in the Judgment Hour

 All who are walking the closest to Jesus confess the sinfulness of their natures, confess their faults to one another, and testify that they are "chief of sinners" unworthy to unlatch the sandals of His feet.
 We who believe in Christ are worthy of eternal life only by the unmerited grace of God.

-Personal repentant faith in the doing and dying of Christ is the gift of the Holy Spirit.
-Faith is the only means whereby Christ's substitutionary sinless life and debt canceling atoning death are imputed to us for our acceptance (justification) unto life eternal.
-All who are justified by faith alone and filled with the Holy Spirit will glory only in Christ's cross and continually affirm His doing and dying as the central affirmation of their Christian witness.
+Personal repentance for sin and faith in the doing and dying of Christ is the gift of the Holy Spirit.
+Repentance towards God and trust in the shed blood of Christ are the only means whereby Christ's substitutionary sinless life and debt canceling atoning death are imputed to us for our acceptance (justification) unto life eternal.
+All sinners who are justified by faith in Christ and filled with the Holy Spirit will glory only in Christ's cross and continually affirm His doing and dying as the central affirmation of their Christian witness.
 Though we will begin to live loving sanctified lives of obedience to God's commandments, we will continue to repent throughout our lives and rejoice in the perfect righteousness of Christ rather than glory in our own feeble attainments in the Spirit-filled life.

 This is the entire message of the epistle to the Romans from chapters 1 to 11.
 The Law of God could not be set aside or ignored.
 To ignore or set aside the Law is to grant "amnesty" to sinners.
 The gospel does NOT offer us "amnesty".
 Amnesty means to overlook and not impose the penalty of the broken Law.
 The true Biblical gospel does not overlook the penalty for sin.
-The Christian gospel offers us forgiveness, because the Law has NOT been ignored, but rather it has been fulfilled in every jot and tittle.
+The Christian gospel offers us forgiveness, because the Law has NOT been ignored, but rather it has been fulfilled in every jot and tittle by our Lord Jesus Christ.

 By God's very nature, He could not overlook His justice and merely grant forgiveness to Adam and Eve in the garden.
 This is why God took a lamb and slew it to cover their nakedness with its skin and this is why Abel's offering was acceptable to God, but Cain's offering of produce was not.
 The Law must have its righteous requirements of perfect righteousness met.
 Without the fulfillment of the righteousness of Christ to fulfill the Law for us we would have to die for every sin and even our every good work that was not covered by the imputed righteousness of Jesus.